zonemaster/zonemaster-engine/docs/Installation.md

 ## Prerequisites

-For details on supported operating system versions and Perl verisons for Zonemaster::Engine, see the [declaration of prerequisites].
+For details on supported operating system versions and Perl versions for Zonemaster::Engine, see the [declaration of prerequisites].